jctanner/rhoai-hacking/experiments/multimode-gateway/src/odh-gateway/README.md

 ## Security Considerations

+- **Authentication Providers**:
-- **OIDC Authentication**: When enabled, provides enterprise-grade authentication via OpenID Connect
+  - **OIDC**: Provides enterprise-grade authentication via OpenID Connect with ID token validation
+  - **OpenShift OAuth**: Integrates with OpenShift's built-in OAuth server for seamless cluster authentication
-- **Secure Cookies**: ID tokens are stored in HTTP-only, secure cookies with appropriate SameSite policies
+- **Secure Cookies**: Access/ID tokens are stored in HTTP-only, secure cookies with appropriate SameSite policies
 - **CSRF Protection**: State parameter validation prevents cross-site request forgery attacks
+- **Token Validation**:
-- **Token Validation**: ID tokens are verified against the OIDC provider's public keys
+  - OIDC: ID tokens are verified against the provider's public keys
+  - OpenShift: Access tokens are validated against the OpenShift API
-- **SSL/TLS**: Should be used in production environments (especially important with OIDC cookies)
+- **SSL/TLS**: Should be used in production environments (especially important with authentication cookies)
+- **Certificate Validation**:
+  - OpenShift OAuth: Use proper CA bundles to validate API server certificates
+  - Development environments may skip verification but should use proper certificates in production
-- **Network policies**: Should be used to restrict access to upstream services
+- **Network Policies**: Should be used to restrict access to upstream services
-- **Secret Management**: OIDC client secrets should be stored securely (e.g., Kubernetes secrets)
+- **Secret Management**: OAuth/OIDC client secrets should be stored securely (e.g., Kubernetes secrets)
+- **OpenShift RBAC Integration**: OpenShift OAuth respects cluster RBAC policies and group memberships
 - **Configuration Protection**: Configuration files may contain sensitive upstream URLs and should be protected accordingly

 ## Future Enhancements